Anzerkhan27/Ebook-Laravel-Project/README.md

 *   We will now delete a resource/book that we just added.
 In our accounts page press the delete button and its gone!..
     ![My Image](/public/images/delete-book.png)

+<h1>Further Development</h2>
+<h3> The plan for further development is to create seperate routes for logging in for normal Users and Admin Users.
+The web-application should also allow Users to borrow books online for a due time.
+The scope for further development is large and I have planned it for Assignment 2</h3>

 <br>
 <h1>Refrences</h2>